ubuntu/WSL/docs/tutorials/cloud-init.md

 Save it and close it.

-> That example will create a user named `u` and set it as default via `/etc/wsl.conf`, install the packages
+> That example will create a user named `jdoe` and set it as default via `/etc/wsl.conf`, install the packages
 > `ginac-tools` and `octave` and install `vcpkg` from the git repository, since there is no deb or snap of that
 > application (hence the reason for being included in this tutorial - it requires an unusual setup).